Amartinez2075/React-Porfolio/README.md

 I was able to configure it more with react and added some styling, any criticism is much appreciated and shoot me an email if you have any.

+- Correted skills and put it inside of Resume